 During my nine years teaching at the Training Academy I conducted research on deceptive language.
 Based on my findings, I developed techniques to determine if

 a person is lying or telling the truth by analyzing the subject's language.

 I call my method for examining a person's words Statement Analysis®.

 Statement Analysis® is the most accurate way of determining if a person is lying in a verbal or written statement.
 A person cannot give a lengthy deceptive statement without revealing that it is a lie.
 This is because people's words will betray them.
 There are usually several ways you can phrase a statement.
 People will always word their statement based on all their knowledge.
 Therefore, their statement may contain information they did not intend to share.
 Even though people may want to withhold information, they will give us more information than what they realize.
 Unfortunately, they sometimes give us more information than what we realize.
 The key is to listen to what people are telling you and to know what to look for in a statement.

-This site is intended to serve as a review for those individuals who have attended one of my seminars, read one of my books, I Know You Are Lying and Don't Be Deceived , or have completed my online training course.
+This site is intended to serve as a review for those individuals who have attended one of my seminars, read one of my books, I Know You Are Lying and Don't Be Deceived , or have completed my on-demand training course.
 For those of you new to Statement Analysis®, reading my analysis of some famous cases in the news will familiarize you with some of the techniques.

 I currently give seminars and presentations on the Statement Analysis® techniques which are offered by my company Advanced Interviewing Concepts.
 I also speak at conferences and give presentations to agencies conducting in-house training.

 An online program that will analyze a statement for you.